Local government financing vehicle: Definition and function

+The LGFV then provides funds for urban development projects.
 The developments typically increase the value of the surrounding land, which is owned by the local government.
-The higher land value then boosts local government revenue, through the local government's leasing of land by selling land use rights (LUR).

-The LGFV can then pay back its loans, using revenue from land leasing and any revenue from completed projects to pay back its loans.
-If these revenue sources were not enough, it could issue more bonds as a temporary measure to repay older bonds.
+The higher land value then increases local government revenue through the local government's leasing of land by selling land use rights.
+The LGFV then repays its loans using revenue from the land lease and any revenue from completed projects.
+If these sources are insufficient, it may issue further bonds, or rely on further government funding, which can take form as subsidiesor a line of credit.